IgnatovDan/chat_05_05_2018/readme.md

-'Chat'(?) application for learn.javascript course
+'Chat'(similar to msteams) application for learn.javascript course

 This web site is published at https://ignatovdan.github.io/chat_05_05_2018/